constellationcolon/essayer/_drafts/defaults.md

 of the "innovations" that publications came up with in their drive to reach ever widening audiences and demographics—to women, especially, who were known as the ones to actually go out and spend money on the wares the advertisers were hawking.
-Similarly, when the hey-day of {% sc TV %} rolled around, the wider the reach of a network, the higher its Nielsen ratings, and the more the broadcaster was able to charge for a spot of advertising.
+Similarly, when the hey-day of <span class='small-caps'>TV</span> rolled around, the wider the reach of a network, the higher its Nielsen ratings, and the more the broadcaster was able to charge for a spot of advertising.

 All this, obviously, changed with the internet.
-At first, the internet was just this dinky little hippie space that everyone would just put their articles up on for free, a [technological curiosity obsessed over by the {% sc IT %} nerds lurking in the basement][nyt-twtr].
+At first, the internet was just this dinky little hippie space that everyone would just put their articles up on for free, a [technological curiosity obsessed over by the <span class='small-caps'>IT</span> nerds lurking in the basement][nyt-twtr].
 But it seemed one day we were inking our fingers and smudging our cheeks with powdery grey transfers from newsprint, and the very next, our eyes were glued to our smartphones, glassy-eyed captives in the walled gardens of the Books of Faces.
 And so it